Brussels Sprouts Salad with Apples, Cranberries, and Walnuts

 - Dried Cranberries: The chewy cranberries provide a good contrast to the other elements of the salad.

 - Walnuts: Make sure you toast them lightly before adding them to the salad.
 Toasting really brings out the flavor of the walnuts.
+If you’re not a fan of walnuts, toasted pine nuts are a great substitute.

 - Pecorino Romano Cheese: This dry flavorful cheese adds a salty tang to the salad.
 Coarsely grate it, break it into small chunks, or shave thin curls onto the salad.